victorg1991/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/10-image-gallery-screenlet-for-android.markdown

 - `onImageUploadEnd(ImageEntry entry)`: Called when an item finishes uploading.

 - `showUploadImageView(String actionName, String picturePath, int screenletId)`:
   Called when the View for uploading an image is going to be displayed.
-The default behaviour is to show a default view in a dialog.
-You only have to change this method if you want to change this behaviour.
-  For example if you want to present the upload detail view in other activity.
-You have to return true if you dont want the default behaviour.
+The default behavior is to show a default View in a dialog.
+You only have to change this method if you want to change this behavior.
+For example, if you want to present the upload detail view in other activity.
+You have to return true if you dont want the default behavior.

 - `provideImageUploadDetailView()`: Called when the View for uploading an image is initialized.
-This method allows you to change the default view, you have to create a new view that extends from `BaseDetailUploadView` and return the layout identifier from your new view.
+This method lets you to change the default View.
+To do so, you must create a new View that extends from `BaseDetailUploadView` and return the layout identifier from your new view.